QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

  ### Atomic Operations

-Atomic operations are guarateed to be either executed completely or not executed at all.
+Atomic operations are guaranteed to be either executed completely or not executed at all.
 Deployments based on scheduling must ensure schedule changes based on recurrence rules are applied as atomic transactions.
 Either all changes are successfully applied, or none at all.
 For example, a network policy may be